chocolatetoothpaste/camino/README.md

 Crappy error handling has been replaced with events now, so take full advantage of that.

-Additionally, Camino.error can be augmented with your own handling of response back to the server.
+Additionally, Camino.error can (read: should) be augmented/replaced with your own handling of response back to the server.
 Take a peak at the code for an idea how to accomplish this, and maybe add your own browser error handler while you're at it.

 ### Changelog
 I'm not that good, maybe someday...